lliendo/Radar/docs/server-configuration.rst

       up) and new logs are written to a new file.
 By default Radar sets a maximum of 100 MiB for the log file and rotates it at most 5 times.

-    * pid file : On Unix platforms this file holds the PID of the Radar process.
-When Radar starts it will record its pidfile here and when it shutsdown this file is deleted.
-The default is platform dependant so if you want to take a look at each default platform location you can do it here.
+    * pid file : On UNIX platforms this file holds the PID of the Radar process.
+When Radar starts it will record its pidfile here and when it shuts down this file is deleted.
+Pid files are not recorded on MS Windows platforms.

     * checks, contacts, monitors, plugins : All these set of options tell Radar where to look for checks, contacts, monitors and plugins.